DONATE NOW

 As a young priest and taking advantage of this opportunity, I can assure all my benefactors of CARF that I will give my best to be able to form myself and serve the Church and my diocese.

-I am well aware of the challenges of my diocese and of the sacrifices made by my benefactors, to whom I already wish to express my deep gratitude, but I have confidence in God and in his Providence, as I have always done in my life thank you to the joyful precariousness that has been so precious to experience the Lord's mercy and help.
+I am well aware of the challenges of my diocese and of the sacrifices made by my benefactors, to whom I already wish to express my deep gratitude, but I have confidence in God and in his Providence, as I have always done in my life, thank you. to the joyful precariousness that has been so precious to experience the Lord's mercy and help.

 Gerardo Ferrara